cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 * `mtime`: last modifiled time of a section
 * `weight`: a user-defined value for sorting

 Sections in mdcms are merely intermediaries to posts.
-Authors of sections don't make much sense.
+Authors of sections don't make much sense mostly.

 ### Sample Code